cwru-pat/coffee_voting_system/README.md

    - `GRANT ALL ON coffee.* TO coffee`
  - Download and unzip [phpCAS](https://wiki.jasig.org/display/casc/phpcas)
    - phpCAS requires php5-curl (`sudo apt-get install php5-curl`)
+ - Set up PHPCodeSniffer, easiest via pear `sudo apt-get install pear` and `sudo pear install PHP_CodeSniffer`.
+   - This can be run using a command like `phpcs --standard=PSR2 -n .` (Which travis-ci will check.)

 ## Setting up the script